pcarbo/cfwlab/README.md

 # cfwlab

-R package containing data from CFW genome-wide mapping study for use in workshops.
+R package containing data from the CFW genome-wide mapping study for use in courses.